ARC DECRA: Creating better futures for children through effective parent education

 Our specific research questions translate these aims through relevant concepts, to inform our empirical work.

-Theoretically, the study draws on cultural historical theory, particularly the work of Anne Edwards.
+Theoretically, the study draws on cultural historical theory (which has its roots in Vygotsky’s pioneering work on child development).
+We have worked closely with Professor Anne Edwards (Oxford University), and the concepts she has developed.
+We have also engaged with recent work of Annalisa Sannino, Mariane Hedegaard and others in the cultural historical field.
 We seek to understand partnership as a process of collaborative work between professionals and parents, building resilience in families by transforming the way parents interpret and act on complex problems.

 Phase 1 (2015) was based in NSW and involved shadowing professionals as they visit families in their homes.
 We observed what happens, looking out for instances that relate to the concepts and questions above.
 It was important to begin with observation, because enabled us to know what questions to ask in subsequent interview-based phases.

-Phase 2 (2016) is again based in NSW, and will involve tracking the relationship between professionals and families over several months.
-This allows us to trace longer term outcomes for families and how they come about.
-We will do this through a sequence of three interviews with both professionals and parents.
+Phase 2 (2016) was again based in NSW, and involved tracking the relationship between professionals and families over several months.
+This allowed us to trace longer term outcomes for families and how they come about.
+We did this through a sequence of interviews with both professionals and parents.

-Phase 3 will involve data collection in NSW and hopefully two other Australian States.
-Here we will use one-off interviews to collect stories of positive change.
-In this phase we will spread fieldwork over a wide range of services and sites.
+Phase 3 involved data collection in NSW, Tasmania and South Australia.
+Here we used one-off interviews to collect stories of positive change.
+In this phase we spread fieldwork over a wide range of services and sites.

 Clerke, T., Hopwood, N., Chavasse, F., Fowler, C., Lee, S., & Rogers, J. (2017).
 Using professional expertise in partnership with families: a new model of capacity-building.
 Journal of Child Health Care, 21(1), 74-84. doi:10.1177/1367493516686202